aaaaatoz/iotworkshop/README.md

   cd iotworkshop
   git checkout step1
   cd ..
-  Do the above step in your laptop to get a local copy.
+  Do the above steps in your laptop to get a local copy.
   ~~~~
 - prepare the environment in C9 console:
   ~~~~